HyagoOliveira/FluxEvaluationProject/README.md

 ### Revert Resources.Load

+The Environment should be loaded using AssetBundles.
+To do this, I chose to use only the AssetBundles build-in package, without Addressables package nor Asset Bundle Browser tool.

+My first approach was to load bundles locally using `AssetBundle.LoadFromFileAsync()` function.
+For this I created the [AssetBundleLocalLoader][16] component.

+The problem with this approach is that the bundle files must be in the same machine where the game will run, i.e. the player should download these files beforehand.
+Alternatively, the bundles files could be inside some special project folder, like the `StreamingAssets`, which would lead to increase the build size.

+With that in mind, I chose to download the bundles files remotely from a server at runtime, using the GitHub repository since the files will be stored in the project root folder.

+The following steps were necessary:

+1. [Moved Environment_Prefab out from Resources folder][10]
+2. [Set an asset bundle name and variant into Environment_Prefab][11]
+3. [Code a Menu Item to build all asset bundles][12]
+4. [Build the bundles into a folder inside the project root][13]
+5. [Create a script to load any remote Asset Bundle using an URL][14]

+Since loading any remote asset is an asynchronous operation, a script was necessary in order to activate the Player only when the `Environment_Prefab` was completed loaded.

+The [AssetBundleWaiterActivator][15] component was created and attached into the Player prefab.
+It uses the events inside [AssetBundleRemoteLoader][14] to deactivate the player when the loading process starts and activate it back when the loading process finishes.

 ### Bug fixes

 A lot of bugfixes and improvements were made when replacing the legacy code by new ones.
 However, some specifics bugfixes were required: